Joshmh7128/GODWALKER-Public/Assets/DynamicBone/ReadMe.txt

 - Root
   The root of the transform hierarchy to apply physics.

+- Roots
+  Multiple roots are allowed.
+They all share the same parameters.

 - Update Rate
   Internal physics simulation rate, measures in frames per seconds.